The Best California Auto Insurance Companies

 AAA (Auto Club Exchange Group)

-GEICO may have wowed us with low premium quotes, but AAA was just as impressive in an arguably more important category: customer satisfaction.
-Its Consumer Reports “Reader Score” of 94 was head and shoulders above the next-best (GEICO, State Farm, and Farmers, all of which scored 89).
+AAA's Consumer Reports “Reader Score” of 94 was head and shoulders above the next-best (State Farm and Farmers scored 89).
 On top of that, both J.D.
 Power and CR readers gave AAA the highest possible ratings across the board for claims-handling.
 That’s something we haven’t seen anywhere else, and it deserves special consideration even if AAA doesn’t end up being the very cheapest quote you get.
-AAA also had an exceptionally low Justified Complaint ratio, second only to GEICO’s.
+AAA also had an exceptionally low Justified Complaint ratio.

-Still, AAA’s quotes came in consistently lower than any company’s except GEICO’s (and it was competitive with the Gecko particularly in its rates for older drivers).
+Still, AAA’s quotes came in consistently lower than the competition.
 AAA offers fewer discounts than the other insurers on this list, but the ones that are available are significant enough that they might end up saving you more money than a bunch of smaller ones elsewhere.
 And because it’s technically a “reciprocal inter-insurance exchange” rather than a single corporation, AAA customers (termed “subscribing members”) are also eligible for dividends — which averaged $182 per policyholder in 2018.

 AAA is technically a federation of regional motor clubs across the United States, but it’s also one of California’s largest insurers thanks to a reciprocal inter-insurance exchange known as the Auto Club Exchange Group.
 The setup is similar to a co-op: you’re a “subscribing member” when you purchase insurance through the exchange, and thus are eligible to receive money back on your policy in the form of dividends, in addition to any discounts.
 It might sound a little confusing, but the bottom line is that there’s a good chance you’ll get a check at the end of the year.
 For 2018, the average amount was $182.

 State Farm is the provider of choice for 14.5 percent of California’s insured drivers — more than any other company — and they’re fairly satisfied according to both J.D.
-Power and Consumer Reports, which rated them just below AAA, equal to GEICO.
+Power and Consumer Reports, which rated them just below AAA.
 However, we were a little concerned to see that among all the insurers we profiled, State Farm had the highest number of “justified complaints” leveled against it in 2016.

-When it comes to pricing, State Farm was middle-of-the-pack, though the quotes we got for middle-aged drivers were competitive with AAA’s (GEICO undercut both by a hefty margin).
+When it comes to pricing, State Farm was middle-of-the-pack, though the quotes we got for middle-aged drivers were competitive with AAA’s.
 State Farm does seem to offer more discounts for teen drivers than other companies, however, so it’s still worth getting a quote no matter your age.
 We liked the in-depth info on coverage types and options we found on State Farm’s website, and there’s no denying the company’s elite financial strength.

 Still, Allstate is a reputable name, and if you have a new car, it offers something none of the other companies on this list do: “gap” coverage designed to negate the effects of depreciation if it’s totaled in the first year or so.
 But even if you drive an old clunker, saving on car insurance is all about comparing individualized quotes.
 Since there’s always the chance Allstate will offer you a great rate, it’s smart to grab a quote from them.

 Perhaps the biggest drawback for Farmers though, at least in California, is its high premium prices.
 It was the most expensive provider on our list in 3 out of 4 driver profiles we ran (the exception being a middle-aged woman, for whom it was just a few bucks cheaper than Allstate).
-Still, it’s worth getting a quote from Farmers since every person’s insurance profile is different, and it also offers the second-most discounts behind GEICO.
+Still, it’s worth getting a quote from Farmers since every person’s insurance profile is different.

 Tips for Buying Auto Insurance in California